Interview: Massimo D’Anolfi & Martina Parenti

 FP So cinema for you is a means for revealing something else – something not tangible but equally real.

-L’Infinita Fabbrica del Duomo by Massimo D’Anolfi & Martina Parenti will be presented at Faena Hotel Screening Room on Saturday April 22, 7 pm.
+L’Infinita Fabbrica del Duomo by Massimo D’Anolfi & Martina Parenti will be presented at Faena Hotel Screening Room.